Tapchicoma/presentations/intro-to-koin/koin.md

 startKoin(listOf(..), `useEnvironmentProperties = true`)
 ```

---
+---

+# Properties

-Property can be accessed:
+Property can be accessed using:
 - `getProperty(<Key>)`
 - `by property(<Key>)`